 The rest of the paper is organised as follows.
 In Section 2, we formally introduce the IM test, show its numerical invariance to reparametrisations, and derive its expression in a general context with incomplete data.
-Next, in Section 3, we apply our general result to finite mixtures of multivariate normals.
+Next, in Section 3, we apply our general result to finite mixtures of multivariate normals in which the latent variables are the mixture component indicators.
 Then, we present the results of some Monte Carlo exercises looking at the size and power of the tests in finite samples in Section 4, and assess the suitability of finite mixtures for cross-country distributions of GDP per capita in Section 5.
 We conclude in Section 6 mentioning some avenues for further research, with proofs and auxiliary results relegated to appendices.